bhopals/english-vocabs/skill-set-writing.md

   - Many drivers `exhibit` `unnecessary aggressive behavior` on the highway.
   - Some drivers `weave` `in and out of lanes` looking for any space to `advance`.
   - Some `tailgate` trying to `make other drivers speed up` or `move out` of the way
+  - The `powerful engine of a luxury car` is useless when a driver is stuck in a `traffic jam` or `restricted by speed limits`.
+  - Drivers really just need a car to get them safely from Point A to Point B.
+  - Vehicles are `comfortable` and `well-made`.
+  - Luxury Cars are too `expensive` to `purchase`, `maintain`, and `insure`.
+  - The piece of music should `appeal` to a `wide audience`.
+  - The ringtone should be `easy` to `distinguish`.
+  - The ringtone should not be `annoying`.
+  - The ringtone is `the most public aspect of` that personlization.
+  - Often phones ring at `inappropriate times`